nolawnchairs/case-converter/README.md

 ```

 ### `createIgnoreRule`
-Creates an instance of an `IgnoreRule` for customizing `toNameCase` or `new NameCaseConverter()`.
+Creates an instance of an `IgnoreRule` for customizing `toNameCase` or `new CaseConverter()`.
 The optional `caseInsensitive` parameter for the string-based overloads will default to `false` if not provided.

 ```typescript
 function createIgnoreRule(matcher: string, caseInsensitive?: boolean): IgnoreRule;